department-of-veterans-affairs/vagov-content/pages/health-care/family-caregiver-benefits.md

 ### The Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA)

-Are you the current or surviving spouse or child of a Veteran with disabilities or a Veteran who has died?
+Are you the current or surviving spouse or child of a Veteran with disabilities or a service member who died in the line of duty?
 If you don’t qualify for TRICARE, you may be able to get health insurance through CHAMPVA.
 Through this program, we cover the cost of some of your health care services and supplies.
 This is called cost sharing. <br>
 [Find out if you qualify for CHAMPVA and how to apply](/health-care/family-caregiver-benefits/champva/).

 <br>